NINEZERN/Wallpaper_Grabber/README.md

 ## Usage
 1. Navigate to a Steam Workshop wallpaper page.
-2. The wallpapers you cannot download will be marked red color, the one you can - greeen
+2. The wallpapers you cannot download will be marked red color, the one you can - green
 2. Click on wallpaper you want to download
 3. On that wallpaper page you will find "Download button"